 Sure, these days, when most people hear “theater,” they think of the flickering lights of the silver screen.
 For those who want a little more culture, however, there's a whole different kind of theater.
 An opulent, upscale performance awaits, and Michigan has plenty of both to offer.
-So put on your formal attire, grab a playbill, and let's check out nine of Michigan's most beautiful theaters!
+So put on your formal attire, grab a playbill, and let's check out 8 of Michigan's most beautiful theaters!

 Three Rivers is home to the Riviera Theater, a 400-seat slice of history.
 Recently renovated and now home to a variety of cultural events ranging from movies to concerts to live theater, the Riviera Theater's existence dates all the way back to 1925.
 Plus, for those interested in a little unusual refreshment, the Riviera offers an attached bar that will provide an array of drinks.